kofiya-technologies/watoto-survival/README.md

 ## Usage
-1. First, use this script `preprocess_data.R` to clean and recode the raw DHS survey data.
+1. First, use this script `watoto_survival/preprocess_data.R` to clean and recode the raw DHS survey data.
-2. To proceed with survival analysis on the cleaned DHS survey data, run the `survival_analysis.R` script.
+2. To proceed with survival analysis on the cleaned DHS survey data, run the `watoto_survival/survival_analysis.R` script.
 Methods from the field of survival analysis, such as the Kaplan-Meier and the Cox regression model, are used here.

 ## Contributing